Contribute to Reconciliation

 Contributing to Better Socio-Economics Benefits

-Achieving Economic Participation
+Enabling Economic Participation

 I want to reaffirm the importance of the expertise and perspectives of Indigenous communities, which shape every step of this groundbreaking project.
 Our commitment to building relationships of trust and respect, grounded in integrity and transparency, remains genuine and unwavering.